Rayyanbaig1243/web-scraping-using-python-/README.md

 # web-Scrape-using-python-
-In this reposirory i have shown how to Scrape the Yelp Business dtaa using python.
+In this reposirory i have shown how to Scrape the Yelp Business data using python.

-Yelp_details_scarwling.py script will scrap the data of name cattgory address and nomber of reviews from the Yelp and stores in csv file.
+Yelp_details_scarwling.py script will scrap the data of name, cattgory, address and number of reviews from the Yelp website and stores in csv file.

 This script uses Google chrome as default browser.